Typhoon Krathon: Retirement

 On February 20, 2025, PAGASA retired the name Julian from its rotating naming list due to causing over ₱1 billion pesos in damages despite not making landfall.
 It will never be used again as a typhoon name within the Philippine Area of Responsibility and will be replaced with Josefa for the 2028 season.

 At its 57th Session in February 2025, the ESCAP/WMO Typhoon Committee announced that the name Krathon, along with eight others, would be retired from the naming lists for the Western Pacific despite being used for the first time.
+In the spring of 2026, the name was replaced by Burapha (บูรพา), which means "east" in Thai.